A Compositional Framework for Passive Linear Networks: Open circuits and their semantics

+In Section \ref{ssec:LagCospan} we introduce our next semantics for open circuits, which is conceptually simpler than the Dirichlet cospan semantics.
+This new semantics simply specifies the space of all physically allowed potential and current readings at all nodes of the circuit.
+In Lemma \ref{lemma:qfls} we prove that this space is a Lagrangian subspace of the symplectic vector space $\vect{N}$, where $N$ is the set of nodes of the circuit.
+To explain this, we begin with a review of symplectic vector spaces and their Lagrangian subspaces.

-The material in this section is all known, and follows without great difficulty from the definitions.
-To keep this section brief we omit proofs.
+To keep this review brief we omit proofs of some standard results.
 See any introduction to symplectic vector spaces, such as Cimasoni and Turaev \cite{CT} or Piccione and Tausk \cite{PT}, for details.